The Full Snow Moon In Leo Is Igniting Our Desires

-February 5 brings an exciting and chaotic full moon in Leo that will ignite our passions and desires — as well as our individuality.
-The lunation, which occurs at 1:28 p.m.
-EST is set to bring change and shifts in unexpected ways that will augment the current direction of our lives.
+This Sunday, 5th February, brings an exciting and chaotic full moon in Leo that will ignite our passions and desires — as well as our individuality.
+The lunation, which occurs at 1:28 p.m. is set to bring change and shifts in unexpected ways that will augment the current direction of our lives.

 Advertisement

 Understandably, arguments can ensue if we don’t use the right words or are callous in our haste to make an exit out of toxic dynamics.
-Even though we are longing to embrace our freedom, we will want to be kind to others since Mercury in Capricorn and Neptune in Pisces harmonize the following day.
-No matter what’s said on February 5, the next day brings regret and apologies, which is why it’s wise to be compassionate to others as well as ourselves through the whole dramatic process.
+Even though we are longing to embrace our freedom, we will want to be kind to others since Mercury in Capricorn and Neptune in Pisces harmonise the following day.
+No matter what’s said on 5th February, the next day brings regret and apologies, which is why it’s wise to be compassionate to others as well as ourselves through the whole dramatic process.

 Our need to control situations and others may keep us in unhealthy relationships and situations.
 Also, the fear of change and growth that most of us carry deep down within ourselves.
 Stepping out of our comfort zones — no matter if it’s a negative or positive experience — is hard because we are creatures of habit.
 It’s hard for us to reimagine life due to the consistency we crave as humans.
 Without transformation, things will stay the same forever.
 Although it can be challenging to evolve, advancement and progress are necessary elements of life.
 If we don’t make the change — the universe will for us without our hands guiding the course.
 Let go or be dragged.